Do you know how to prepare and survive a natural disaster? What’s your disaster preparedness plan?

 CNN made an interesting video on the inside of a sinkhole.
 There is a lot to learn from this video.
 The more you know, the better you’re going to be able to prepare yourself.

-How To Prepare For A Flood
+How To Survive a Flood

 Massive amounts of rainfall or a hurricane are likely to cause some flooding.
 In serious cases, usually, a powerful hurricane can leave an area with multiple feet of water.